Associate Professor of Religious Studies; Chair, Department of Religious Studies; Director, Program of Women’s and Gender Studies

-Justine Howe specializes in contemporary Islam with a focus on Muslim communities in the United States.
+Justine Howe is Associate Professor and Chair of Religious Studies.
+She also serves as the Director of the Program of Women’s and Gender Studies.
+Professor Howe specializes in contemporary Islam with an ethnographic focus on Muslim communities in the United States.
 Professor Howe joined the Department of Religious Studies in Fall 2013 and is a core faculty

 member in the Women’s and Gender Studies Program at CWRU.
 She holds a PhD in Religious Studies from Northwestern University and an MA in Anthropology and Sociology of Religion from the University of Chicago Divinity School.

 Her first book, Suburban Islam (Oxford University Press 2018), explores why local, diffuse communities, or generative “third spaces,” are crucial for tracking the possibilities and constraints of contemporary Muslim American identity.
 Focusing on suburban Chicago, the book demonstrates how third space communities have transformed leisure practices, such as football games and nature walks, into practices that its members understand as enactments of Islamic piety.
 Even as third spaces attempt to transcend various divisions in the American ummah, they also augment tensions within enduring Muslim debates around authority and ethics.

 She is also the editor of the Routledge Handbook of Islam and Gender (2020).
 The volume features 32 original essays related to various dimensions of gender and sexuality in global Muslim contexts.

 Professor Howe has published several articles and book chapters related to her research in venues such as Religion and American Culture: A Journal of Interpretation, Journal of Quranic Studies, Journal of Muslim Philanthropy and Civil Society and the Routledge Handbook of Early Islam.